zkkv/SayHelloPlugin/README.md

 # SayHello IntelliJ Plugin

 ## Description
-A simple IntelliJ plugin that display a modal dialog window saying "Hello World!"
+A simple IntelliJ plugin that displays a modal dialog window saying "Hello World!"

 ## How to run
 1. Clone the repository.